HJBowers/Trossello/README.md

 | deleteCard()         | delete | post | /api/cards/:cardId/delete                |

 ### Standards For Creating New Components
-- Each new Component should exist in a separate file where possible.
+- Each new Component should be created in a separate file where possible.

-- Large Component files should be split up into sub components.
+- Large Component files should be split up into new subcomponent files.

-- A Component with multiple sub components should be reorganized into a Component directory:
+- A Component with multiple subcomponents should be reorganized into a Component directory:
   - The Component sharing the folder name should be renamed to index.js and have an accompanying index.sass file.

-  - Everything inside the Component directory should only be rendered as a sub component of the index component.
+  - Everything inside the Component directory should only be rendered as a subcomponent of the index component.

-  - Components with many sub components of the same type (ex: menu panes) can have a directory for organizing those components, which should be named in lower case.
+  - Components with many subcomponents of the same type (ex: menu panes) can have a directory for organizing those components, which should be named in lower case.

 - Component file and Directory names should be in UpperCamelCase.